-Rubicon Minerals Corporation ("Rubicon" or the “Company”) has taken all reasonable care in producing and publishing information contained on this website and will endeavor to do so regularly.
+Rubicon Minerals Corporation (“Rubicon” or the “Company”) has taken all reasonable care in producing and publishing information contained on this website and will endeavor to do so regularly.
 Material on this website may still contain technical or other inaccuracies, omissions, or typographical errors, for which Rubicon assumes no responsibility.
 Rubicon does not warrant or make any representations regarding the use, validity, accuracy, completeness or reliability of any claims, statements or information on this website.
-Under no circumstances, including, but not limited to, negligence, shall Rubicon be liable for any direct, indirect, special, incidental, consequential, or other damages, including but not limited to, loss of programs, loss of data, loss of use of computer of other systems, or loss of profits, whether or not advised of the possibility of damage, arising from your use, or inability to use, the material on this website.
+Under no circumstances, including, but not limited to, negligence, shall Rubicon be liable for any direct, indirect, special, incidental, consequential, or other damages, including but not limited to, loss of programs, loss of data, loss of use of computer or other systems, or loss of profits, whether or not advised of the possibility of damage, arising from your use, or inability to use, the material on this website.
 The information is not a substitute for independent professional advice before making any investment decisions.
-Furthermore, you may not modify or reproduce in any form, electronic or otherwise, any information on this website, except for personal use unless you have obtained our express permission.
+Furthermore, you may not modify or reproduce in any form, electronic or otherwise, any information on this website, except for personal use, unless you have obtained our express permission.

 The Toronto Stock Exchange (“TSX”) has not reviewed the information on this website and does not accept responsibility for the adequacy or accuracy of it.

 Notice to US Investors on Corporate Governance Differences to Standard NYSE MKT LLC Exchange Listing Rules